pagkly/Zed/Investopedia4/Waterfall Concept Definition.md

 A typical example of the waterfall concept would be one in which the policy is transferred from a grandparent to a grandchild.
 The grandchild would then pay taxes only when withdrawing funds from the policy.
 To the extent that the grandchild’s tax rate is lower than that of their grandparent, this would result in tax savings overall.

-When using the waterfall concept, it is important to structure the policy in a manner that protects against the risk that the original policyholder might die before the policy is transferred.
-One method to do so is by designating a third party, such as the child’s parent, as a contingent or irrevocable beneficiary, with the intention that the parent would then transfer the policy to the grandchild once he or she comes of age.
+When using the waterfall concept, it is important to structure the policy in a manner that protects against the [[Risk|risk]] that the original policyholder might die before the policy is transferred.
+One method to do so is by designating a [[Third Party|third party]], such as the child’s parent, as a contingent or irrevocable beneficiary, with the intention that the parent would then transfer the policy to the grandchild once he or she comes of age.
 This process could be entirely stipulated using the terms of the life insurance contract itself, without requiring the use of a [[trust]](https://www.investopedia.com/terms/t/trust.asp) or other such legal entity.